artluai/spoolcast/WORKFLOW_RULES.md

 Render reliability matters more than clever background execution tricks.

 Prefer:
-- a stable local Node/runtime setup
+- a stable local Node/runtime setup (Node 22 — see `RENDER_RULES.md`)
+- a stable Python environment for the preprocessor
 - direct user-terminal render commands when needed

 Avoid: